pulumi/examples/gcp-go-gke/README.md

 1. Create a new Pulumi stack, which is an isolated deployment target for this example:

-    This will initialize the Pulumi program in TypeScript.
+    This will initialize the Pulumi program in Golang.

     ```bash
     $ pulumi stack init